AhmadiRamin/mutlitenant-teams-bot/README.md

+# Multi-tenant teams bot

+For comprehensive insights into implementing a multi-tenant Teams bot, I invite you to read my [blog post](https://codingwithramin.com/?p=432) where I delve into all the intricacies.

 # Getting Started with Bot SSO

 A bot, chatbot, or conversational bot is an app that responds to simple commands sent in chat and replies in meaningful ways.
 Examples of bots in everyday use include: bots that notify about build failures, bots that provide information about the weather or bus schedules, or provide travel information.
 A bot interaction can be a quick question and answer, or it can be a complex conversation.
 Being a cloud application, a bot can provide valuable and secure access to cloud services and corporate resources.